aoeaec/simpleapi/README.md

 Postman collection is added in the project as SimpleAPI.postman_collection.json

-Following credentials are needed to access the application
+Following credentials are needed to access the application, use them in Basic Auth (in Postman)
 - Username : user
 - Password : password